RootRez/publisher-api-docs/settings.md

 ## Settings

 Retrieves a publishers settings and other meta data such as the destinations associated with the requested publisher.
+Publisher settings are defined in the [CRS Admin](https://crs.rootrez.com/admin).

 | Endpoint | HTTP |
 | ------------- | ------------- |